tsthakur123/connectiit-app/README.md

 You can start developing by editing the files inside the **app** directory.
 This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+## Project Setup

+For detailed instructions on how to set up the project locally, please refer to the [SETUP.md](SETUP.md) file.

 ## Get a fresh project

 When you're ready, run: